St Peter’s Church, Addingham

 Photo: Humphrey Bolton, CC BY-SA 2.0.

-Farfield Friends Meeting House is a redundant Quaker meeting house now owned by the Historic Chapels Trust.
+Farfield Friends Meeting House is a redundant Quaker meeting house now cared for by the Friends of Friendless Churches.
 It is located some 2 miles north of the village of Addingham, West Yorkshire, England.
 Farfield Friends Meeting House is situated 1½ miles northwest of St Peter’s Church, Addingham.

 Places in the Area